-Omkareshwar Temple Ukhimath, or Omkareshwar Pith is an ancient Hindu temple present in the Rudraprayag district of Uttarakhand.
+Omkareshwar Temple or Omkareshwar Pith is an ancient Hindu temple in Ukhimath, in the Rudraprayag district of Uttarakhand.
 Moreover, it’s home to Kedarnath and Madhmaheshwar deities during peak winters.
 Hence, during the season of heavy snowfall both of these deities are worshipped here in Omkareshwar temple.
 It is elevated to a height of 1300 metres.

-Ukhimath or Okhimath has many other ancient temples dedicated to several Gods and Goddesses such as Usha, Shiva, Aniruddha, Parvati and Mandhata.
-Mainly the head priests of Kedarnath known as Rawals live in the town.
-It is a part of the Char Dham Yatra tour destinations within Uttarakhand.
+Ukhimath or Okhimath extends it land to many more centuries-old temples dedicated to Gods and Goddesses such as Usha, Shiva, Aniruddha, Parvati and Mandhata.
+However, mainly the head priests of Kedarnath known as Rawals live in the town.
+Also, it is a part of the Char Dham Yatra tour destinations within Uttarakhand

 What is the history of Omkareshwar Temple Ukhimath?

-Hence, at the end of his penance Lord Shiva appeared before him in the form of Omkar.
-Therefore, the temple is popular as ‘Omkareshwar Temple’.
+Hence, wooed by his worship Lord Shiva appeared before him in the form of Omkar.
+That’s how the temple got its name.

 What are the festivals celebrated at Omkareshwar Temple Ukhimath?

-Here’s how to reach Omkareshwar Temple Ukhimath, a destination of the Char Dham Yatra are:
+Here’s how to reach Omkareshwar Temple Ukhimath, a destination of the Char Dham Yatra-

-- Road: Omkareshwar temple is present on the Gopeshwar-Mandal road, at a distance of 2 Km from Ukhimath taxi stand where devotees can reach via bus or taxi from Rishikesh.
+- Road: Omkareshwar temple is present on the Gopeshwar-Mandal road.
+Hence, it is at a distance of 2 km from Ukhimath taxi stand where devotees can reach via bus or taxi from Rishikesh.

 Where to stay near Omkareshwar Temple Ukhimath?